premstaller1/SHAP-DS2/README.md

    explanation = explain_model(model, data)
    ```

-## Contributing
-Contributions are welcome!
-Please read the [contributing guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 We would like to thank the authors of the cited studies for their foundational work in this field.
 Their research has significantly contributed to our project.